-ACS Award in Industrial Chemistry
+ACS Award In Industrial Chemistry

 Sponsored by the ACS Division of Business Development & Management

-Wu, 56, was born and raised in Taiwan.
-She received a B.S. degree in chemical engineering from Taipei Institute of Technology in 1970.
-She then traveled to the U.S. for graduate studies and received a Ph.D. in physical organic chemistry from the University of Rochester in 1976.
-After a short stint as a process chemist with American Cyanamid, Wu joined Mobil's Petrochemicals Division in Edison, N.J., in 1978.
-In 2002, she became the first woman to be named to the prestigious rank of senior scientific adviser at ExxonMobil.
-In addition to many internal company awards, she received the Thomas Alva Edison Award in 2005 from the New Jersey R&D Council for her accomplishments.
+Franklin worked during the 1990s on a joint research program sponsored by fluorocarbon companies worldwide.
+What struck Franklin at the time was the breadth of Wallington's work.

-"I find the work of an industrial chemist to be important and rewarding, because I can see the fruits of my labors," Wu observes.
-"Whether it's a product on the shelf or a process to produce something useful, I know it's improving the quality of life for many people in my own community and around the world."
-She adds that industrial chemists have evolved from working nearly alone in the lab to working as part of a team of scientists from different areas to bring products to the market in a fast-changing and competitive business environment.
-"That's always refreshing and exciting," she says.
+At first glance, he says, it might have appeared that many of the compounds Wallington studied were of no interest to Ford.
+But Franklin realized that investigating whole compound families allowed Wallington and his coworkers to make predictions by probing how rate constants and mechanisms change with variations in structure.
+"Both Wallington and Ford management must be praised for this fundamental, unifying approach-the hallmark of good science," he says.

-The award address will be presented before the Division of Business Development & Management.
+Wallington will present the award address before the Division of Business Development & Management.

 Join the conversation